Olfactory Skills Exam (Le Nez du Cafe)

-The Q Grader course olfactory skills tests uses the Lenoir Le Nez du Cafe (pronounced ‘le nay’) scent vial kit.
+The Q Grader course olfactory skills tests use the Lenoir Le Nez du Cafe (pronounced ‘le nay’) scent vial kit.
 This kit is available from the SCAA Store, the U.S. importer Make Scents of Wine or coffee supply retailers.
-The U.S.A. price is approximately $300 with varying service, shipping and payment options.
+The U.S.A. price is approximately $300, with varying service, shipping, and payment options.
 You can purchase one (and other kits – check with CQI to confirm these apply) from the SCA resource store.

 All four olfactory exams focus on the cupper’s ability to match scents rather than identify them.
 It is better to buy two kits for test practice instead of one.

-Le Nez du Cafe tests are grouped by category, corresponding to the popular SCA Art of Aroma 4-poster set:
+Le Nez du Cafe tests are grouped by category, corresponding to the famous SCA Art of Aroma 4-poster set: